gtalug/bylaws/GTALUG_Bylaw.markdown

 The Corporation may establish membership classes consisting of:

-1. Full Member, any person who has registered with GTALUG and who possesses a GTALUG membership card.
+1. **Full Member**, any person who has registered with GTALUG and who possesses a GTALUG membership card.
-1. Student Member, a person who has the same rights and privileges as a Full Member with reduced dues.
+1. **Student Member**, a person who has the same rights and privileges as a Full Member with reduced dues.
-1. Corporate Sponsorship Member, any business or corporation supplying assistance to GTALUG will automatically receive a Corporate Sponsorship Membership Card.
+1. **Corporate Sponsorship Member**, any business or corporation supplying assistance to GTALUG will automatically receive a Corporate Sponsorship Membership Card.
 This is non-voting membership.
-1. Associate Members, any pea'son who regularly attends GTALUG events, but who has not registered with GTALUG and does not possess a membership card.
+1. **Associate Member**, any pea'son who regularly attends GTALUG events, but who has not registered with GTALUG and does not possess a membership card.
 This is a non-voting membership.
-1. Honorary Member, a membership presented, through a vote by the Board of Directors, to individuals or corporations who are not members of the Corporation, and have contributed substantial assistance to the Corporation.
+1. **Honorary Member**, a membership presented, through a vote by the Board of Directors, to individuals or corporations who are not members of the Corporation, and have contributed substantial assistance to the Corporation.
 This is a non-voting membership.
-1. Lifetime Member, a perpetual membership presented to any voting class member, through a vote by the Board of Directors, as recognition for substantial contributions to the Corporation.
+1. **Lifetime Member**, a perpetual membership presented to any voting class member, through a vote by the Board of Directors, as recognition for substantial contributions to the Corporation.
 This membership has all the rights and privileges of a Full Member.

 Furthermore the Board of Directors can, from time to time, approve the addition of any other classes of membership deemed necessary.
 In addition, all members and classes of members shall be bound by and governed by By-law #1.